Assignment 3: String Formatting

 This is a difficult assignment, and will require a thoughtful plan and good development habits.
 Here are our strong recommendations on how to approach:

 1. Mindset.
 Your skills with memory-wrangling and C pointers will grow leaps and bounds in completing this assignment.
-When you're done, you'll understand these topics well, but you will work hard for it and you're likely to encounter tough bugs along the way.
+When you're done, you'll understand these topics well, but you will work hard for it and wrangle some tough bugs along the way.
 Bringing a growth mindset is one of your best assets.
 Rather than let that tricky bug get you down, instead focus on the improved understanding you will gain as you work it out.
 If you start to feel you are losing your mojo, reach out to us for help and encouragement.

 2. Start early.
 This gives you time to think things through, to come to office hours, to re-work if your first approach isn't working out as you hoped, to pause and appreciate all that you are learning.
-In contrast, getting a late start means working non-stop under the unpleasant stress of a looming deadline.
+In contrast, getting a late start means working non-stop with the stress and unpleasantness of a looming deadline.
 Some bugs take a few minutes to resolve, others take hours, and you never know which it will be.
-When you're dealing with a doozy that has you has stumped, one of the best gifts you can have given yourself is time: for a break, a walk, a nap, a meal,… (and a visit to office hours!).
+When you're dealing with a doozy that has you has stumped, one of the best gifts you can have given yourself is time: for a break, a walk, a nap, a meal,… (and a visit to office hours!)

 4. Test as you go.
-Spending 10 minutes upfront to write a test can save you hours of debugging time later.
+A small number of minutes spent upfront to construct good test cases and use them as you go can save many hours of difficult detangling and debugging later.

 We have many quarters of experience helping students succeed on this assignment, and we know it is within your ability!
 But please, please, please follow our recommendations so you complete successfully and also have an enjoyable journey.